Biography

 Music of Sibelius

-As a result of their shared interest in the music of Sibelius, Joseph will be collaborating with the British violinist Fenella Humphreys on a recording of Sibelius’s violin and piano works, generously supported by Sibelius One, in Cedars Hall, Wells followed by a series of recitals in 2021.
+As a result of their shared interest in the music of Sibelius, Joseph has collaborated with the British violinist Fenella Humphreys on a recording of Sibelius’s violin and piano works for the Resonus Classics label, generously supported by Sibelius One, in Cedars Hall, Wells.
+Following on from the successful launch of this album, Joseph and Fenella have given recitals at the Three Choirs Festival, York University and at the 2023 Korppoo Sibelius Festival in Finland.

 Teaching and Festivals

 Joseph Tong was elected an Associate of the Royal Academy of Music (ARAM) in 2008 and is one of the senior piano tutors at Wells Cathedral School.
-Joseph also holds teaching and accompaniment posts at two all-Steinway schools in London, and is regularly invited to adjudicate and give classes at conservatoires and junior colleges.
+Joseph also holds a teaching and accompaniment post at an all-Steinway school in London, and is regularly invited to adjudicate and give classes at conservatoires and junior colleges.

 He is also piano coordinator for the Wells International Summer School and was on the teaching faculty of the Chetham’s International Piano Summer School in 2019.